Drivetrain

 Transmission Upgrades

 The transmission upgrade will likely be a new clutch flywheel, which can come with/without the pressure plate.
 For the adventurous, you can purchase the clutch components separately; plate discs, clutch cover assembly and clutch plate.
 For the less-adventurous, you can purchase a clutch kit, compromising of those elements.
+Alternatively, upgrading the stock gearbox mounts is a more affordable modification.

 Drive/Propeller Shaft Upgrades